top of page

 • Review of exercise.

-Session 2.
-Concepts: The Strategic Role of Operations Management
+Session 2: The Strategic Role of Operations Management

 Exercise: developing a definition of strategy and exploring strategic options